-- 4.1 Roles and responsibilities: - Waterline will be onsite to observe the drilling and testing activites and will report all condtions to the Town - Orillwell will drill and install the MWs and WSW.
-Pump contractor (TBD) will complete the aquifer testing. - 4.2 Methodology of data and sample collection: - All relevant procedures are included in the technical specifications: Service Area Expansion (Appendix A) - 4.3 Drilling and Testing Details - Details of the proposed drilling activities are included in the technical specifications: Service Area Expansion (Appendix A), including mitigative measures for encountering artesian conditions.
-The BC MoE Flowing Artesian Wells document was used for guidance (Appendix E) - Details of the proposed well construction are also included in the technical specifications: Service Area Expansion (Appendix A).
+- 4.1 Roles and responsibilities: - Waterline will be onsite to observe the drilling and testing activites and will report all conditions to the Town. - Drillwell will drill, install and develop TW6.
+A Pump contractor (TBD) will complete the aquifer testing. - 4.2 Methodology of data and sample collection: - All relevant procedures are included in the technical specifications: Service Area Expansion (Appendix A). - 4.3 Drilling and Testing Details - Details of the proposed drilling activities are included in the technical specifications: Service Area Expansion (Appendix A). - Details of the proposed well construction are also included in the technical - specifications: Service Area Expansion (Appendix A).
 The well installation will be supervised by Waterline and will comply with the GWPR 2016